 Cadencia

-Beginners often interpret dancing to music as stepping on the beat, but there is much more to it.
-Dancing with cadencia, for example, is also a part of the equation (see Notes on Musicality).
-Cadencia refers to the swings of the body to music.
-In other words, dancing to music involves not only timing steps, but also timing the swings of the body.
-Cadencia is one of the key techniques in tango that is essential to the dance but often being overlooked.
+Beginners often assume that dancing to music simply means stepping on the beat, but there is much more to it.
+One crucial element is cadencia—the swing of the body.
+In other words, dancing to music involves not only timing steps but also timing the swings of the body in rhythm with the music.
+Cadencia is a fundamental technique essential to the dance's fluidity but frequently overlooked.

-To learn to do cadencia, you first need to learn to swing your leg.
-You need to lift the hip on the free leg side until that leg hangs loosely and can dangle freely like a pendulum.
-You need to keep the knee and ankle straight so the leg looks long and can swing gracefully.
-Now, imagine that your leg does not start from the hip but from the chest, that is, imagine everything below your chest is your leg.
-The chest is where you and your partner connect.
-It can serve as a fixed point to swing everything below as a whole.
+To learn cadencia, you must first learn to swing your leg.
+Begin by lifting the hip on the free-leg side until that leg hangs loosely and can dangle freely like a pendulum.
+Keep the knee and ankle straight so the leg looks long and can swing gracefully.
+Now, envision that your leg does not start from the hip but from the chest.
+That is, imagine everything below your chest is your leg.
+Since the chest is the point of connection with your partner, it can serve as a fixed point to swing everything below as a whole.
 That way, not only your leg appears longer, but your entire body also looks tall and elegant.

-Cadencia is teamwork and will not happen without man's initiative.
-Leaders must be aware that whether the follower's body swings to music depends in part on the lead.
-Often, the woman fails to step on the beat because her body is led to swing too little or too much, too slow or too fast, disabling her foot to land naturally on the beat.
-An experienced man generates just enough swing, so the woman’s foot will land exactly on the beat.
-Likewise, a skilled woman times the swing of her body to the music as well.
-She does her part to complement his lead.
+Cadencia is a collaborative effort that relies on the man’s initiative.
+Leaders must be aware that whether the follower’s body swings to the music depending, in part, on the lead.
+Often, the woman fails to step on the beat because her body is led to swing either too little or too much, too slowly or too fast, disrupting her foot from landing naturally on the beat.
+An experienced man generates just the right amount of swing to ensure the woman’s foot lands exactly on the beat.
+Similarly, a skilled woman times the swing of her body to the music as well.
+She does her part to complement the lead.

-Cadencia is used both in social tango and performance tango, but it is primarily a social tango technique aimed at the sensual pleasure rather than visual impression of the dance.
-The two partners must have matching musicality and balance control as they swinging - a skill that does not come naturally and requires adequate training.
-But, once dancers have learned how to do it, the sensation of two connected bodies swing together in sync with the music will make the dance much more enjoyable.
+While cadencia is used in both social tango and performance tango, it is primarily a social tango technique designed to enhance the sensual pleasure of the dance rather than creating a visual impression.
+Both partners must have matching musicality and balance control to swing together—a skill that does not come naturally and requires adequate training.
+However, once mastered, the sensation of two connected bodies swinging in sync with the music makes the dance infinitely more enjoyable.
 (See Cadencia and the Flow of Tango.)

 The following video illustrates this technique: